Decision Layer for Agents · Deterministic · MCP Ready

 Deterministic agent-to-agent handoffs with ROUTE

 Multi-agent systems need more than routing logic written in LLM prompts — they need routing logic that is versioned, auditable, and identical across every run.
-The ROUTE statement produces a needs_review verdict with a structured to destination.
+The route rule kind emits a destination into outputs.routes[].
 Your orchestrator reads that destination and hands the case to the right specialist agent — deterministically, every time.

-• sla_hours travels with the verdict for downstream SLA tracking
+• sla_hours travels with each route entry for downstream SLA tracking

 Orchestrator Reading the route destination